Charles Montague Ede: Business career

-Ede was born at Constantinople in a Cornish family.
+Ede was born in Istanbul, Ottoman Empire to a Cornish family.
 He joined the Union Insurance Society of Canton in March 1884 where his uncle N. J. Ede was the secretary for many years and then the manager of the company.

 He worked for the insurance company for 40 years and was manager of the Shanghai branch and had also stationed in North China and Yokohama.
 He became the general manager of the company in 1908 in succession to W. J. Saunders.
-Under his leadership, the Union Insurance Society of Canton expanded as a global insurance company, opened up new branches at Tokyo, Hankow, Tientsin, Scurabaya, Bombay, Sydney, Adelaide, Brisbane, Perth, Auckland, Wellington, Christchurch, Vancouver, Toronto, Buenos Ayres, Cario and Johannesburg and numerous other agencies.
+Under his leadership, the Union Insurance Society of Canton expanded as a global insurance company, opened up new branches at Tokyo, Hankou, Tianjin, Surabaya, Bombay, Sydney, Adelaide, Brisbane, Perth, Auckland, Wellington, Christchurch, Vancouver, Toronto, Buenos Ayres, Cario and Johannesburg and numerous other agencies.

 The company merged with the North China Insurance Co. in 1911 and the China Fire Insurance Co. in 1915.
 The capital of the company increased to $4,000,000 in 1915 and four years later to £2,000,000.
 When Ede retired due to ill health and replaced by Paul Lauder in May 1924, the total assets of the company had already exceeded over five millions.